wmatson/wrangled-ramblings/resources/templates/md/posts/why-gurps.md

 - Sadism
 - Honesty

-Note how disadvantages don't strictly have to *evil* traits.
+Note how disadvantages don't strictly have to be *evil* traits.
 Many of them are traits expected of a *good* person.
 Anything that limits your choices, be it kindness, clumsiness, curiosity, or just plain smelling bad, is a disadvantage.

 Whenever I create a new character, I start with the disadvantages.